What Do Rail Transportation Worker Do?

-In 2016, there was an estimated number of 4,600 jobs in the United States for Rail Transportation Worker.
+In the United States, there were 4,600 jobs for Rail Transportation Worker in 2016.
 New jobs are being produced at a rate of 4.3% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Rail Transportation Worker by 2026.
-Due to new job openings and attrition, there will be an average of 400 job openings in this field each year.
+The BLS estimates 400 yearly job openings in this field.

 The states with the most job growth for Rail Transport Worker are Louisiana, North Carolina, and Kentucky.
 Watch out if you plan on working in Washington, New Mexico, or Minnesota.
 These states have the worst job growth for this type of profession.